Is A Career Change A Good Idea Post Divorce?

 1. How Resilient Are You?

-Changing careers takes courage, confidence and crystal clear clarity about what you want.
-If you feel like you can conquer the world now you’re divorced, go for it.
+Changing careers takes courage, confidence, and clarity about what you want.
+If you feel ready to conquer the world now that you’re divorced, go for it.
+But if you’re still healing, it may be wise to hold off until the dust settles - along with your blood pressure.

 2. A Midlife Crisis, or the Real Deal?